hanwzhang/hanwzhang.github.io/content/authors/admin/_index.md

     url: https://www.middlebury.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a senior at Middlebury College pursuing double majors in Sociology and Psychology.
+bio: I am a recent graduate from Middlebury College with double majors in Sociology and Psychology.
 I am enthusiastic about data-driven work in the policy world and enjoy applying my data science knowledge to answer research questions about education and immigration, as well as solve real-world challenges in understanding social beliefs and public opinion.

 # Interests to show in About widget
 interests:
-  - Public Policy
   - Global Migration
-  - Higher Education
+  - Social Inequality
+  - Psychology of Decision Making

 # Education to show in About widget
 education: